squarematr1x/toy-lang/README.md

 # toy-lang
-toy-lang is currently a tree-walking interpreter, which transpiles to C++.
+toy-lang is, currently, a tree-walking interpreter, which transpiles to C++.
 In the future, for instance, a VM could be used to increase performance.

 ### Features
 * Dynamic typing.
 Has types: int (32-bit), float (64-bit), boolean and string.